 - Adults are not always right, don’t be a dictator to your children.
 If you insist on winning every battle, you are a dictator, and they could either grow up being expected to be dictated to or to be a dictator themselves.

-As a result I launched Help My Child Grow to help parents and carers know what to say and do NOW to help their child succeed in the future.
-Covering technology, behaviour, social skills, emotions, moral dilemmas and more the club has a growing membership of parents keen to know how to help their child.
+As a result I wrote The Parent’s Guide to the Modern World to help parents and carers know what to say and do NOW to help their child succeed in the future.
+Covering technology, behaviour, social skills, emotions, moral dilemmas and more.